25 Sensational Sensory Activities for Toddlers

-Save an empty plastic container—like a peanut butter jar—to turn into a sensory jar that will delight your toddler.
+Save an empty plastic container—like a peanut butter jar—to turn it into a sensory jar that will delight your toddler.
 Fill the jar halfway with water and add food coloring and soap.
 You can even throw in glitter if you’re feeling fancy!
-Your toddler will love watching the food coloring and soap bubble up together as he or she shakes and rolls the jar.
+Your toddler will love watching the food coloring and soap bubble up together as they shake and roll the jar.
 Learn more at Hands On As We Grow.

 Recycle your old baby wipes containers and food jars to make your own sensory treasure chest!
 Use gold spray paint to transform the container into a magical treasure chest and the food jar lids into gold coins.
 Simply fill it with sand and hide your treasure for your little one to discover.
 Visit I Can Teach My Child to learn more!

-Help your child discovery the magic of smell by creating these smelling bottles found at Thing to Share & Remember.
+Help your child discover the magic of smell by creating these smelling bottles found at Things to Share & Remember.
 Use empty spice bottles or recycle other used bottles.
 Put one cotton ball in every bottle and a few drops of various essential oils to create a different scent in each.
-From vanilla or cherry to cucumber and peppermint, your toddler will find his or her favorite scents.
+From vanilla or cherry to cucumber and peppermint, your toddler will find their favorite scents.

 It’s time for some sensational sensory fun!